-- Competitors are judged on how much air they get, the difficulty of their tricks, how well tricks are performed and their individual style
+- They're judged on how much air they get, the difficulty of tricks performed and how well the tracks are executed

-Today's coverage will start with the first women's run followed by the first men's run.
-A short break for course preparation will follow then the second runs, another short break, and the final runs.
+This session will start with the first women's run followed by the first men's run.
+There will then be a break before the second runs and another break before the third and final runs.

-There will be three runs for the women and three runs for the men to decide the medalists.
+The event is judged and there will be three runs for both the men and women competitors to decide the overall winners.